kcallin/mqtt-codec/doc/source/index.rst

 mqtt-codec Package Documentation
 ==================================

-The `mqtt-codec` package is an MQTT packet parser.
+The `mqtt-codec` package is an MQTT packet encoder and decoder (codec).
 The library is feature complete but test coverage and testing is not yet complete; the library is therefore not yet worthy of a 1.0 version (2018-09-30).

 Installation